Bottle Typing/Diagnostic Shapes

 Large capacity, bulk bottles were used in America at least as early as the middle of the 18th century although at that time they would have been predominately imported from Europe.
 Such large bottles, however, date back to at least the 14th century in France although the term demijohn (sometimes hyphenated "demi-john") seems to have originated in the 17th century, possibly in Persia.
 In any event, origin of the term is obscure today (McKearin & Wilson 1978; Odell 2008).
 Even though the first demijohns were reportedly made in America by the 1760s, significant production in the U.S. did not occur until the 1820s with companies such as the New England Glass Bottle Company (formed in 1827) producing up to 3000 a day (McKearin & Wilson 1978; Odell 2008).

-Demijohns were typically covered in wicker for protection, i.e., covered with woven thick grass (including bamboo), reeds, sedges, and/or in particular, narrow willow twigs.
+Demijohns were typically covered tightly with wicker for protection, i.e., covered with woven thick grass (including bamboo), reeds, sedges, and/or in particular, narrow willow twigs; leather was also sometimes used.
+The process was called "wickering" not surprisingly (Soetens 2016).
 Such large glass bottles, especially when full of liquid and heavy, were quite fragile and easily broken with even minor bumping against each other or any hard surface.
 The wicker covered example to the right is of a bladder shape similar to the olive green demijohn above.
 Click group of three wicker covered demijohns to view wicker covered demijohns ranging from about a gallon to about five gallons.
 Click U.S. Patent No. 348,665 to see an 1886 patent for a base related innovation for applying wicker to a demijohn.
 The shape of demijohns were typically like those shown in this section largely because these shapes were the easiest to cover quickly and effectively with wicker; essentially a mandatory requirement for proper protection.
 The wicker work was typically done by children, including girls, inside the glass factories or outside as contracted work (including with orphanages).
 This was one of the rare documented instances in the 19th century of females being regularly involved in the manufacturing of bottles (Odell 2008).

 The large oval/bladder shaped demijohn pictured at the top of this section is a mid-19th century, mouth-blown, most likely European made example.
 It holds at least 5-6 gallons, was blown in a 3-piece mold, has a large applied "oil" type finish, and likely is pontil scarred in some fashion.
 A demijohn of this size certainly spent its useful life covered in wicker to have survived breakage, though the wicker was removed (or rotted off) at some latter point in time and then stored away for decades.
 Demijohns of various shapes and sizes are commonly encountered today as they were usually reused for many years and not disposed of unless broken, often being stored away and forgotten.
 The wicker being dried vegetation most often fell apart with time though examples with wicker (images above) are not uncommon if the demijohn was stored in a dry place like an attic or cellar.